BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk8Lab.md

 *MAFFT*

 Go back to the main list of sequence alignment algorithms and select "Launch MAFFT."
 Upload the `dna.fasta.unaligned.dat` file again, and select ClustalW as the output format.
-Download these results to import into R later.
+Download these results and rename `mafftAlign.clustal`.

 **MSA in R**

 We're going to use two new packages today to import sequences, perform some quick MSAs, and view the resulting files.
 First, we need to set up our R projects.
-Create a new folder in your `BioinformaticsR` directory called `intermediate`.
+Create a new folder in your `BioinformaticsR` directory called `alignments`.
 This is where we will store the files we align.
-Move the alignments you downloaded from earlier in the lesson to this folder.
+Move the alignment you downloaded from earlier in the lesson to this folder.
 Next, download the aligned data files from [Molecular Evolution's Sample Files page](http://www.molecularevolution.org/resources/fileformats).
 We are going to use these files as example alignments.
 We can do this on the command line by clicking on the "Download" button and copying the url for the following commands:

 ```
 #download aligned example files
-download.file(url = "http://www.molecularevolution.org/molevolfiles/fileformats/dna.fasta.aligned.dat", destfile = "data/dna.fasta.aligned.dat")
+download.file(url = "http://www.molecularevolution.org/molevolfiles/fileformats/dna.fasta.aligned.dat", destfile = "alignment/dna.fasta.aligned.dat")
-download.file(url = "http://www.molecularevolution.org/molevolfiles/fileformats/protein.fasta.aligned.dat", destfile = "data/protein.fasta.aligned.dat")
+download.file(url = "http://www.molecularevolution.org/molevolfiles/fileformats/protein.fasta.aligned.dat", destfile = "alignment/protein.fasta.aligned.dat")
 ```

 Now we need to make sure we have all packages installed for today's activities: